learn-co-students/python-lists-readme-data-science-intro-000/README.md

 Ok, so that second number is not representing the number of elements we want returned.
-Instead it must be used to indicate the index of the first element not selected.
+Instead it must be the index at which we stop our selection of elements.

 ```python